hhru/api/docs_eng/artifacts.md

 ### Response

-Successful response is returned with `201 Created` code and contains:
+Successful response is returned with `200 OK` code and body:

 ```json
 {